Heemskerck (1638 ship)

-Heemskerck was the flagship of Abel Janszoon Tasman's exploratory voyage of 1642.
-She and her consort Zeehaen were the first European ships to explore the south coast of Australia, including Tasmania, cross the Tasman Sea, and reach New Zealand among other achievements.
+Heemskerck /nl/ was the flagship of Abel Janszoon Tasman's exploratory voyage of 1642.
+She and her consort Zeehaen (/nl/; lit. 'sea-cock', a fluyt) were the first European ships to explore the south coast of Australia, including Tasmania, cross the Tasman Sea, and reach New Zealand among other achievements.

 Construction and characteristics

-Heemskerck was built by the Dutch East India Company, known as the "VOC" in its Dutch acronym.
+Heemskerck was built by the Dutch East India Company, known as the "VOC" in its Dutch abbreviation.
 She was launched in 1638.

 There are no contemporary detailed descriptions of Heemskerck.
 Tasman's journal includes a few simple sketches by artist Isaac Gilsemans, who accompanied the voyage, and a handful of written details about the ship's characteristics, but much of the ship's design must be inferred from the standards promulgated by the VOC to its shipbuilders, and information on other ships of her type.
 Since every ship of this era was hand-built and subject to ad hoc repairs in distant ports, there is no assurance that Heemskerck complied with VOC standards.

 In a resolution dated 17 September 1637, the VOC instructed its shipwrights that a "small war yacht" was to be 106 ft long, 24 ft in beam, and draw 9 ft.
 These measurements are subject to ambiguity because a "foot" was not a standard measure in the Netherlands at the time.
 An Amsterdam foot was about 11 in while other "feet" had other lengths.
 A small war yacht's hull was to have a capacity of 60 "lasts".
 A last was certainly a measure of cargo carrying capacity, but in various times and places it referred to the volume of cargo a ship could carry, and in others the weight of cargo a ship could carry.
 As a measure of volume, 60 lasts was approximately 120 tons burthen.